 Of all Hong Kong’s many political groups, this is the first to have its application rejected in this way.
 In a letter to Chan, dated July 17, the Security Bureau gave him three weeks to defend himself and show cause as to why the police recommendation should not be accepted.
 His deadline is August 7.

 On the face of it, the charges seem absurd.
 But Section 8 is not the root cause of the problem.
 It begins with Section 5, which has been updated to reflect Hong Kong’s post-colonial status.
 Section 5A(3)(a) and (b).now authorizes the police societies officer to refuse registration if deemed necessary “in the interests of national security or public safety.”
 Registration may also be refused if the society has links to a foreign political organization or one in Taiwan.

-The old colonial version said a group could be denied registration only if it was connected with any political organization outside Hong Kong (an unstated reference especially to the Chinese Communist Party), or if the group was likely to be used for unlawful purposes prejudicial to peace and order (meaning especially organized crime, Hong Kong’s triad societies).
+The old colonial version said a group could be denied registration only if it was connected with any political organization outside Hong Kong, or if the group was likely to be used for unlawful purposes prejudicial to peace and order (meaning especially organized crime, Hong Kong’s triad societies).
 Section 8 simply authorizes the application of these norms by denying registration to groups deemed to be in violation of them.

 But if Andy Chan’s party becomes the first to be banned on these national security grounds, it will set the precedent … the slippery slope … down which others must slide.
 This leads to the much-feared end that Hong Kong’s democracy movement has been trying to keep at bay since July 1, 2003.
 The protest march that day was so massive and angry that the Hong Kong government shelved its first attempt to pass national political security legislation and has not dared try again for fear of provoking another upsurge of dissent.